 So the library is self-consistent.
 But that's not how the hardware actually works!
 Turns out that a failed MOb (e.g. because of bus errors) will retry its process, and if its CONMOB is overwritten with 0 in that situation there is a rare chance that the CONMOB will jump back to its old value.
 So any routine testing for CONMOB==0, like Atmel's library does, will consider the MOb busy.
 Result: a MOb leaked and unusable until reset.

 This happens very rarely, and seemingly only in pretty extreme situations.
 In my case, the CAN bus was suffering a big number of errors, to the point of taking periodically all nodes to the state of Bus Off, which anyway is already a catastrophic situation.
 So one could argue that this should never happen, to begin with.
 But consider the situation where there is a short period of broken communication because of (for example) some maintenance of the bus, after which the bus returns to a good condition; we would be then in a case where the CAN bus looks OK but yet the CAN controller in the µC is in a bad state because of the past period of bus errors.

 (what does it mean "very rarely"?
-It means that, if the MOb is transmitting about 1 message each 2 ms, the bus works at 1 Mbaud and there is a Bus Off event about once per second, then about one MOb is leaked on average per hour.
+It means that, if the MOb is transmitting about 1 message every 2 ms, the bus works at 1 Mbaud and there is a Bus Off event about once per second, then about one MOb is leaked on average per hour.
 That means more rarely than 1 leaked MOb per million messages - so good luck catching it!
-One way of forcing that kind of bad bus behaviour is having a CAN node trying to send messages at a different baudrate; its own cycle of going into Bus Off and active again will generate windows of good and bad bus behaviour.
+One way of forcing enough bad bus behaviour to get those Bus Off events is having a CAN node trying to send messages at a different baudrate; its own cycle of going into Bus Off and active again will generate windows of good and bad bus behaviour.
 Even more frequent Bus Off events can be generated by combining more nodes at mismatched speeds)

 I wrote to Atmel about this and their answer was that...